flatironinstitute/neuropixels-data-sep-2020/README.md

-**Note**: This repo is in preparation

 # neuropixels-data-sep-2020
 Example electrophysiology recordings for the purpose of developing and optimizing spike sorting algorithms for neuropixels probes.
 Methods for dealing with drift are of particular interest.

+**Note**: This repo is in preparation.
+We will be adding more recordings and curated sortings over time.
+We are also improving the reliability of the peer-to-peer file transfer as well as adding functionality to the web GUI.

 ## Overview

 This repository contains links to some ephys recordings using neuropixels probes together with curated spike sorting results.
-It also contains two recordings with known imposed drift and two hybrid pseudo-ground truth neuropixels recordings.
+It also contains two recordings with known imposed drift.
+In the future, it will contain hybrid pseudo-ground truth neuropixels recordings.
 These may be used to evaluate the performance of spike sorting methods.
+We will be adding to this collection over time.

 You can interact with the data in various ways:

-* Visualize data within the web browser (links below)
+* Visualize data within the web browser (links below) - (this application will also available to run locally, or self-hosted)
 * Load data directly into Python [SpikeInterface](https://github.com/SpikeInterface) objects (more information below)
 * Download files from their original source (where available in links below)